DevExpress/devextreme-documentation/concepts/Common/Shadow DOM/Shadow DOM.md

 - Popup, Tooltip, Popover, Toast, and LoadPanel render the dialog window in the `<body>` element, not in Shadow DOM.

-- DevExtreme stylesheets must be included in the Light DOM for Shadow DOM components to render correctly.
+- DevExtreme stylesheets must be included in the Light DOM.
+Otherwise Shadow DOM components may render correctly.

 - If DevExtreme stylesheets lie in the same domain as `index.html`, the styles will be injected into the Shadow DOM.
 Otherwise, you need to state them explicitly in the Shadow DOM.